Phosphorus Reduction Strategy for Inland Non-Tidal Waters

 Meets quarterly to integrate and coordinate the activities of the three Workgroups, and address issues which cut across the scopes of the Workgroups.
 The committee will report to the State Legislature, and coordinate within DEEP to assure the recommendations address EPA's requirements.

-The third Coordinating Committee meeting is scheduled for May 12, 2014, at 1 p.m. in the Russell Room, on the third floor at CT DEEP Headquarters.
+The fourth Coordinating Committee meeting is scheduled for August 11, 2014, at 1 p.m. in the Russell Room, on the third floor at CT DEEP Headquarters.

 The second Coordinating Committee meeting was held on February 10, 2014 at 1 p.m. in the Phoenix Auditorium, on the fifth floor at CT DEEP Headquarters.